 What is business continuity?

-Many people think a disaster recovery (DR) plan is the same as a business continuity plan, but a DR plan focuses mainly on restoring an IT infrastructure and operations after a crisis.
-It’s actually just one part of a complete business continuity plan, as a BC plan looks at the continuity of the entire organization.
+Many people think a disaster recovery plan is the same as a business continuity plan, but a disaster recovery plan focuses mainly on restoring an IT infrastructure and operations after a crisis.
+It’s actually just one part of a complete business continuity plan, as a business continuity plan looks at the continuity of the entire organization.

 Do you have a way to get HR, manufacturing and sales and support functionally up and running so the company can continue to make money right after a disaster?
 For example, if the building that houses your customer service representatives is flattened by a tornado, do you know how those reps can handle customer calls?
 Will they work from home temporarily, or from an alternate location?
 The BC plan addresses these types of concerns.

-Note that a business impact analysis (BIA) is another part of a BC plan.
-A BIA identifies the impact of a sudden loss of business functions, usually quantified in a cost.
-Such analysis also helps you evaluate whether you should outsource non-core activities in your BC plan, which can come with its own risks.
-The BIA essentially helps you look at your entire organization’s processes and determine which are most important.
+Note that a business impact analysis is another part of a business continuity plan.
+A business impact analysis identifies the impact of a sudden loss of business functions, usually quantified in a cost.
+Such analysis also helps you evaluate whether you should outsource non-core activities in your business continuity plan, which can come with its own risks.
+The business impact analysis essentially helps you look at your entire organization’s processes and determine which are most important.

 Why business continuity planning matters